-How The IRS Penalize For Tax Evasion On Cryptocurrency Investments
+How The IRS Penalizes For Tax Evasion On Cryptocurrency Investments

 An article from Cryptoslate explain that for taxpayers who have been dealing in cryptocurrencies and who have delinquent state and federal tax filings, or unreported tax years’ transactions going back to 2017 or earlier, it may be necessary to liquidate a fair amount of their cryptocurrency portfolios at a significantly lower value to settle outstanding tax liabilities, including the interest and penalties, to the IRS.